2021 AFL Women's Grand Final: Venue and date

 On 7 April 2021, shortly after the finals series commenced, the AFL announced that the grand final would be held on 17 April.
 It also revealed the three potential venues it had booked to host it: Adelaide Oval, the Gabba and the Melbourne Cricket Ground.
 The ultimate venue would be determined by the results of the preliminary finals.
 Following Adelaide's 18-point win over in the first preliminary final, the Crows qualified for a home grand final at the Adelaide Oval.
 It was the oval's second AFLW grand final, after hosting a sell-out crowd of more than 53,000 people for the Adelaide-Carlton grand final in 2019.
 The match commenced at 1:30 pm local time in Adelaide, which was 2:00 pm Australian Eastern Standard Time (AEST).
 Tickets were priced at $10 for adults and free entry for children aged under 18, making it the first AFL Women's grand final to not allow free entry for all spectators.
 The stadium capacity of the Adelaide Oval was capped at 40,000, roughly 75% of its usual capacity, due to the COVID-19 safety protocols imposed by the South Australian government.

 Entertainment

 Australian indie-pop artist G Flip was booked by the AFL to perform the pre-match musical entertainment.
 Actress and musical theatre graduate Chloe Bremner sang the national anthem.

 This grand final was the first to feature a sprint running race between several of the league's footballers not competing in the match.
-The tradition of a grand final sprint commenced in the 1979 VFL Grand Final, and has been staged annually in the men's competition since that occasion.
+The tradition of a grand final sprint commenced in the 1979 VFL Grand Final, and has been staged annually (mostly) in the men's competition since that occasion.
 Ruby Svarc of the Brisbane Lions won the sprint.